evfitzgriff/evfitzgriff.github.io/_pages/about.md

   - /about.html
 ---

 I am a One Health practicioner focused on addressing challenges at the human-animal-environment interface.
-I specifically work with pastoralists in the drylands of East Africa on issues surrounding livelihoods, public health, and resilience.
+I specifically work with pastoralists in the drylands of East Africa on issues surrounding human and animal health, livelihoods, and resilience.
 I received my DVM, MPH, and MS degrees from Tufts University.
 I am developing and validating a One Health systems economic analysis tool (OHSET) that will contribute to the emerging disipline of One Health economics for my PhD.
 It utilizes multicriteria decision analysis and cost-consequence analysis to help decision makers improve One Health programs.
 When I'm not on my computer or in the field, I enjoy hiking with my wife, two dogs, and (leashed) cat in Central Massachusetts.

 News
 ======